-The lawyers at the Salamati Law Firm in Los Angeles County have represented individuals throughout California who have suffered injuries due to another party’s negligence in slip and fall accidents.
-The sooner you call us after suffering injuries in a slip and fall accident, the better the opportunity to preserve evidence of the accident and to recover the monetary compensation that you deserve.
+The experienced Los Angeles slip and fall lawyers at the Salamati Law Firm have extensive experience handling these and other types of personal injury cases.
+The sooner you call us after suffering injuries in a fall, the better the opportunity to preserve evidence of the slip and fall accident and to recover the monetary compensation that you deserve.

 Like in other types of negligence lawsuits in California, a person who suffers injuries in a slip and fall accident needs to demonstrate that:

 With very few exceptions, a slip and fall lawsuit in California must be filed within two years after the accident happened.
-This might seem like a long time, but it can elapse quickly.
+This might seem like a long time, but it can pass quicker than you think.
 Moreover, an injured party who delays the filing of a negligence lawsuit runs the risk that evidence of the accident will be lost, or that witnesses will forget details about the accident.
 Accordingly, contacting an attorney and initiating a negligence lawsuit as soon as is possible is always the best course of action.

 The defendant’s breach of a duty of care in a slip and fall negligence claim generally revolves around whether the owner of the property where the accident occurred should have recognized the dangerous conditions that caused the accident, or whether the owner actually created those conditions, for example, by leaving something that the injured party tripped over.

 Proving that the property owner did breach a duty of care often reduces to some common issues: